 The company produces in two venues: the Warehouse, which opened in 1969, and the Mainstage, completed in 1970.
 The theatres were renamed after the company’s founders in 2008.
 In 2009, the Government of Canada designated the Mainstage a National Historic Site and, in 2010, Queen Elizabeth granted the company a royal designation.

-Today, the Royal Manitoba Theatre Centre produces 10 plays on two stages, a regional tour, a wide range of youth programming and North America’s second-largest Fringe Festival (founded in 1988).
+Today, the Royal Manitoba Theatre Centre produces 10 plays on two stages, a regional tour, a wide range of youth programming and two festivals: Pimootayowin: A Festival of New Work (founded in 2021) and North America’s second-largest Fringe, the Winnipeg Fringe Theatre Festival (founded in 1988).
 Attendance for Royal MTC programming averages 300,000 each year, and many Manitobans also support the organization with donations and volunteer time.
-Under the leadership of Artistic Director Kelly Thornton and Executive Director Camilla Holland, Royal MTC remains Manitoba's flagship theatre.
+Under the leadership of Artistic Director Kelly Thornton and Executive Director Evan Klassen, Royal MTC remains Manitoba's flagship theatre.

 History Fact Sheet